Chrisae9/chis-website/content/blog/raid-setup.md

 Since my server has been running for more than a month, I decided to upgrade the storage solution.

-In the event of a hard drive disk failure I wanted to be able to keep my server up and running.
-To ensure data availability, I decided to setup RAID 1 using two 2TB hard drives.
+In the event of a hard drive disk failure, I wanted to be able to keep my server up and running.
+To ensure data availability, I decided to set up RAID 1 using two 2TB hard drives.

 ## What is RAID 1?

 RAID 1 is where stored data is mirrored across the two hard drives.
-The benefit being, if one hard drive disk fails the other is able to take over.
-This was important for me because I was storing all of my sensitive data on a 7+ year old Seagate hard drive that came from my first PC build back when I was in high school.
+The benefit is if one hard drive disk fails the other can take over.
+This was important for me because I was storing all of my sensitive data on a 7+-year-old Seagate hard drive that came from my first PC build back when I was in high school.

 ![RAID pic](images/RAID_1.svg)